AGREEMENT RENEWING AN ALLIANCE

 Training and Education

-The Participants intend to work together to achieve the following training and education goal:
+The Participants intend to work together to achieve the following training and education goal, when resources permit:

 Outreach and Communication